Chandra Arya: Controversy surrounding Kaali poster

 In 2022, when filmmaker Leena Manimekalai faced backlash online for a poster of her movie Kaali, which depicted the Hindu goddess Kali smoking and holding a rainbow flag, he condemned the poster on Twitter and linked it to vandalism of Hindu temples.
 Manimekalai argued that Arya used his position to legitimize threats against her, while over a hundred academics, activists, and community organization members sent a letter criticizing Arya's remarks to prime minister Trudeau.

-Opposition to Condemnation of 1984 Anti-Sikh riots
+Opposition to 1984 Anti-Sikh riots motion

-In December 2024, Arya was the only Liberal Party Member of Parliament to oppose a motion recognizing the 1984 anti-Sikh riots violence in India as genocide.
+In December 2024, Arya claimed he was the only Liberal Party Member of Parliament to oppose a motion recognizing the 1984 anti-Sikh riots violence in India as genocide.
 His refusal sparked backlash from Sikh MPs, particularly Sukh Dhaliwal and Jagmeet Singh alongside the wider Sikh community who viewed it as a denial of historical atrocities.
 Arya later claimed he received threats following his objection and warned that a “Khalistani lobby” might seek to reintroduce the motion.